mlibre/Wisdom-Hub/docusaurus/docs/blockchain/Ethereum/readme.md

 ## Merkle Patricia Trees

 The Merkle Patricia tree/trie, previously envisioned by Alan Reiner and implemented in the Ripple protocol, is the primary data structure of Ethereum, and is used to store all account state, as well as transactions and receipts in each block.

-## Smart Contracts

-For this more advance feature, a more sophisticated analogy than a distributed ledger (like bitcoin) introduced.
-Instead of a **distributed ledger**, **Ethereum** is a **distributed state machine**.
-Ethereum's state is a large data structure which holds not only all accounts and balances, but a machine state, which can change from block to block according to a pre-defined set of rules, and which can execute arbitrary machine code

 ## Etehreum Structure